bitcoinscalinglabs/bitcoin-ipc/docs/specs/subnet-pk.md

 **Example: Unlocking funds.**
 When an L2 subnet wants to release funds from the L2 back to bitcoin chain (a user withdraws wrapped BTC), the validators of the subnet provide their signatures to create a *subnetSig*, which is the witness that unlocks a UTXO locked with *subnetPK*.

-**Implementation.** The subnetSig is implemented as a taproot witness.
+**Implementation.** The subnetSig is implemented as a taproot witness, which unlocks subnetPK using either the key-spend path (in Stages 1-2, and potentially in Stage 3) or the script path (in Stage 3, if we decide to change from the key-spend path).
+We remark that changing from the key-spend to the script path is a simple change, confined to specific parts of the code.

 ## Uniqueness of subnetPK
 Each `subnetPK` must be unique.
 If two subnets have the same `subnetPK`, then the validators of one would be able to affect the state of the other.
 Note that this also applies if the subnets have the same validators.